flutter/website/src/docs/development/add-to-app/ios/project-setup.md

    application's build settings in Xcode.

 {{site.alert.note}}
-Your app will not run on a simulator with Flutter's Release framework.
-You can run with the Debug framework on a simulator or a real device, and Release on a real device.
+Your app will not run on a simulator in Release mode because Flutter does not yet support output x86 ahead-of-time (AOT) binaries for your Dart code.
+You can run in Debug mode on a simulator or a real device, and Release on a real device.
 {{site.alert.end}}

 Using Flutter will [increase your app size][].